epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-08-02-i3-install-debian.markdown

 ---
 layout: post
-title:  "Install i3 WM in Arch Linux based Distribution"
+title:  "Install i3 WM in Debian"
 categories: desktop
-date:   2016-08-03 19:25:15 +0700
+date:   2016-08-02 22:24:15 +0700
 tags: [i3wm]
 author: epsi

 excerpt:
   i3 is also an easy WM for beginner.
-  It doesn't have need complex configuration. i3 is actually a very comfortable Tiling Window Manager, as long as you read the fine manual.
+  It doesn't have need complex configuration.
+  Installing official i3wm in Debian is also easy, but if you need i3-gaps, you have to git-clone i3-gaps manually.

 related_link_ids:
   - 16080119  # Modularized i3status Conky Lua JSON